wayfindersinghealth/WayFinder/README.md

 As an Academic Medical Centre, we seek to transform patient care by integrating clinical services, teaching and research.
 Patients at SingHealth enjoy the benefit of leading-edge treatments with a focus on quality and holistic care, in an integrated and multidisciplinary setting.

-**Keywords**: indoor GPS, WiFi positioning, indoor mapping, indoor navigation, indoor positioning
+**Keywords**: Indoor GPS, WiFi Positioning, Indoor Mapping, Indoor Navigation, Indoor Positioning

 # Features